Auxiliary Territorial Service: The National Service Act

 In December 1941, Parliament passed the National Service Act, which called up unmarried women between 20 and 30 years old to join one of the auxiliary services.
 These were the ATS, the Women's Royal Naval Service (WRNS), the Women's Auxiliary Air Force (WAAF) and the Women's Transport Service.
 Married women were also later called up, although pregnant women and those with young children were exempt.
 Other options under the Act included joining the Women's Voluntary Service (WVS), which supplemented the emergency services at home, or the Women's Land Army, helping on farms.

 There was also provision made in the act for objection to service on moral grounds, as about a third of those on the conscientious objectors list were women.
 A number of women were prosecuted as a result of the act, some even being imprisoned.
 Despite this, by 1943 about nine out of ten women were taking an active part in the war effort.

 Women were barred from serving in battle, but due to shortages of men, ATS members, as well as members of the other women's voluntary services, took over many support tasks, such as radar operators, forming part of the crews of anti-aircraft guns and military police.
 However, these roles were not without risk, and there were, according to the Imperial War Museum, 717 casualties during World War II.
+The first woman to be killed in action on service with the ATS was Private Nora Caveney.
+She died while operating a predictor on an anti-aircraft site near Weston Shore, Southampton.

 The first 'Mixed' Heavy Anti-Aircraft (HAA) battery of the Royal Artillery (435 (Mixed) HAA Battery) was formed on 25 June 1941, and took over an operational gun site in Richmond Park, south-west London, in August.
 It was the forerunner of hundreds of similar units with the ATS supplying two-thirds of the personnel: at its height in 1943 three-quarters of Anti-Aircraft Command's HAA batteries were mixed.
 Several Heavy Anti-Aircraft regiments deployed to North West Europe with 21st Army Group in 1944–45 were 'Mixed' regiments.